Peers Advancing Total Community Health (PATCH) Application

 The Peers Advancing Total Community Health (PATCH) program seeks to expand the public health workforce in Indiana by training new, and existing, peer recovery coaches with specialized training.
 The program’s goal is to provide training so that participants become newly credentialed Certified Addiction Peer Recovery Coaches (CAPRC) through ICAADA.

-Scholarship eligibilty requirements:
+Scholarship eligibility requirements:

 • Personal lived experience of recovery from substance use for minimum one year